phuongle1911/phuongle1911/README.md

 I used to work as an Environmental Engineer, but over time, I found myself more interested in coding and knowing how computer works.
 So, I decided to make a change and joined the Full Stack Web Development Bootcamp at Coder Academy.
 It’s been a great experience ever since.

 I love learning new tools and concepts, building projects, figuring out problem causes and fixing them.
-Below is my skills and projects that I have done so far, and this is to be continued.
+Below is my skills I have developed so far, and this is to be continued.

 I am proficient at:
 - HTML/ CSS